CKlakegg/Comics/README.md

 The project architecture is MVVM.

-If I had had more time I would have pro-rotated to finish:
+If I had had more time I would have prorated to finish:

 -Add comics to the favorites list and make this available offline too with the use of UserDefaults